 1. Any population.
-For all practical purposes, the type of population, or distribution of a variable, from which a sample is drawn does not matter.
-That is, regardless of the nature of the population, the central
+For all practical purposes, the type of population, or distribution of a variable, from which a sample is drawn does not

-2. Normal.
+2. Normal distribution.
 From the theorem, the distribution of sample means has a normal distribution.
 That is, the way the sample means are distributed is fairly predictable - it is not just that the sample means are centred at the population mean μ , but the sample means have the well-known pattern of a normal distribution.
 Since the areas, or probabilities, associated with a normal curve are known and listed in the table of the normal distribution, you can use these to determine probabilities for different levels of sampling error.

 For example, suppose a researcher is attempting to estimate the mean income of a population.
 After selecting a random sample of members of the population, a researcher may find that the sample mean household income is \$40,000.
 This is a best estimate of the true mean income of all household but, in fact, the researcher does not know what the true mean income is, since only a sample was surveyed.
-But from the central limit theorem, the researcher can calculate the probability that the sample mean income is in error by no more than \$5,000, or differs from the true mean by no more than \$5,000.
-Example 7.6.1, pp. 456-460 of the text provides an example of how this can be determined.
+But from the central limit theorem, the researcher can calculate the probability that the sample mean income is in error by no more than \$100, or differs from the true mean by no more than \$100.
+Example 7.6.1, pp. 456-460 of the text provides an example of how probability this can be determined.